 Typically, a mammographic screening programme is organised into 'rounds' of screening, i.e. first, second, etc. at a defined interval, e.g. 24 months, depending on the programme's screening policy.
 Follow up begins at the start of a screening round and extends to the time of the next routine screening examination for those who attend screening as scheduled.
-For those who do not attend regularly, and for those women who, during the follow up period, exceed the upper age limit for screening interval.
-This applies to all categories of women, i.e. participants, non-participants and those not invited for screening, in so far as this is possible.
+For those who do not attend regularly, and for those women who, during the follow up period, exceed the upper age limit for screening, follow up should be continued for a period at least commensurate with the usual screening interval.
+This applies to all categories of women, i.e. participants, nonparticipants and those not invited for screening, in so far as this is possible.